 The seminar is designed for study abroad officers, international student advisers, admissions officers, and others with responsibility for postsecondary-level exchanges.
 Applicants must either be AACRAO or NAFSA members.
 No more than one application per institution should be submitted.

-All applications are submitted by June 14, via AACRAO.
+All applications are submitted in June, via AACRAO.
 Applications are reviewed by a committee of former AACRAO and NAFSA participants, in collaboration with BW-I staff.

 - Megan Baker, Study Abroad Advisor, Carroll University